m-labs/artiq/doc/manual/installing.rst

               # ARTIQ and incorporated with an ARTIQ install anyway.
             ]))
             # List desired non-Python packages here
+            #artiq.openocd-bscanspi # needed if flashing board with artiq_flash
             # Additional NDSPs can be included:
             #artiq.korad_ka3005p
             #artiq.novatech409b